Student Life

 Campus Minister

-Miss Maria Ruiz Villarino guides the faith programming at Trinity, planning and running our school liturgies, retreat program, and other spiritual opportunities.
-At Trinity, she leads one of the most transformative aspects of the Trinity experience, the KAIROS retreat for both junior and senior students.
-This retreat has transformative power in the lives of our students!
+Miss Maria Ruiz Villarino leads our Campus Ministry team, planning our school liturgies, retreat program, and other spiritual opportunities.
+She leads some of the most transformative aspects of the Trinity experience, the Kairos retreat, for juniors and its sister program, the Fourth Day retreat for senior students.
+Ask a Trinity graduate–these retreats change lives!

 Ministries

-As members of the Body of Christ, all members of the Trinity community are called to actively participate in the faith life of the Church through our presence, ritual action, prayer, and service.
-At Trinity, we facilitate a strong spiritual life through various offerings, including:
+As members of the Body of Christ, the Trinity community is called to participate in the faith life of the Church through our presence, worship, study, and service.
+At Trinity, we invite all students to develop a strong spiritual life through various offerings, including:

-Weekly Mass is offered before school or after school (details are included in each Trinity Weekly e-newsletter) by our chaplain, and monthly Mass is attended by our entire school community.
-Prayer services are held throughout the year to accentuate holidays, community events, or unexpected tragedies.
-Holy Adoration is offered on Fridays for our entire community.
-We also pause daily for prayer at the start and end of the day, before each class, and prior to lunch.
-Christ, and our remembrance of His blessings, punctuate our day and give structure to the other important things in which we engage.
+Weekly Mass is celebrated by our chaplain and sponsored by clubs and sports, and monthly Mass is attended by our entire school community.
+Prayer services recognize recognize holidays, community events, or unexpected tragedies.
+Holy Adoration is offered on First Fridays for our entire community.
+We also pause daily for prayer at the start and end of the day, before each class, and at midday with the Angelus.
+We remember Christ's blessing throughout our day and at every activity.

-Trinity High School has joined the national effort to defend life for dozens of years at the March for Life, in Washington D.C.
+Trinity High School has joined the national effort to defend life for dozens of years at the March for Life, in Washington D.C., and more recently at the Pennsylvania March for Life in Harrisburg.
 Many Trinity students and staff choose to attend and speak the message that all life is precious–from the unborn to those who face unnatural death, including from euthanasia or the death penalty.

 Senior Year

 The Fourth Day Retreat is a transformative experience for Trinity seniors.
-The four-day retreat at St. Mary of Providence Center in Elverson, Pennsylvania is based on the spiritual exercises of St. Ignatius of Loyola.
+The three-day retreat at St. Mary of Providence Center in Elverson, Pennsylvania is based on The Spiritual Exercises of St. Ignatius Loyola.
 Students focus on understanding themselves, learning more about their classmates, and reawakening to the ever-present love of God.
-Students experience a new understanding of how God fits into their lives through peer and adult ministry, large and small group discussion, prayer, the celebration of Mass and the sacrament of Reconciliation.
+Students experience a new understanding of how God fits into their lives through peer and adult ministry, large- and small-group discussion, prayer, the celebration of Mass and the sacrament of Reconciliation.
 When students return, they are often “on fire” with their faith and ready to engage in a different way with the stresses of daily life.

 Junior Year